-USB Four(4) Relay Output Module,Board for Home Automation v2
+USB Relay Module 4 Channels, for Home Automation - v2

 The second version of our popular USB 4 Relay Board with several improvements.
 It comes with MCP2200 chipset, 4 SPDT Relays each rated with up to 10A, relays states saving in internal EEPROM and improved USB interference resistance.
 Suitable for home automation applications, hobby projects, industrial automation.
-The free DRM software allows to control relays manually, create timers (weekly and calendar) and multivibrators, use date and time for alarms or control from command line.
+The free DRM / DRMv3 software allows to control relays manually, create timers (weekly and calendar) and multivibrators, use date and time for alarms.
+We have developed and tool for control from command line.
 We provide various software examples.

 - Weight: 0.135 Kgs